 Our team is also happy to help with any questions regarding measurements and delivery you might have!

-Get cosy with cushions
+Tip 3: Get cosy with cushions

 Foam, fiber, feather—when buying a sofa, what you choose for the inside of your cushions depends on the feel you want for your relaxation time.

 This is where that “try before you buy” bit we mentioned before comes in.
-There are definitely durability considerations, but a lot of it comes down to feel, so get out there and sit on those couches.
+There are definitely durability considerations, but a lot of it comes down to feeling, so get out there and sit on those couches.

 Even if you’re ultimately going to make your purchase online, actually getting a feel for your cushion choices can help you make your decisions when buying a sofa.